zapabob/ROCm/docs/conceptual/using-gpu-sanitizer.md

 This document provides documentation on using ROCm ASan.
 For information about LLVM ASan, see [the LLVM documentation](https://clang.llvm.org/docs/AddressSanitizer.html).

-**Note**: The beta release of LLVM Address Sanitizer for ROCm is currently tested and validated on Ubuntu 20.04.
+**Note**: The beta release of LLVM ASan for ROCm is currently tested and validated on Ubuntu 20.04.

 ## Compiling for ASan